How to Draw a Radius on Google Maps

 • You must generate the KML file externally first — Google My Maps cannot create circles from scratch.

-• The circle is a polygon approximation (typically 360 points), not a true geometric circle.
-At small scales this is indistinguishable, but at very small radii the edges may appear slightly angular.
+• The circle is a polygon approximation, not a true geometric circle.
+At normal scales this is indistinguishable, but at very small radii the edges may appear slightly angular.

 • You cannot easily resize the circle after import.
 To change the radius, you need to generate a new KML file and re-import it.